Bayesian Sparse Gaussian Mixture Model in High Dimensions: Theoretical Properties

 \subsection{Posterior contraction rate}

 In this subsection, we show that the posterior contraction rate with respect to the Frobenius norm metric is minimax optimal under the propose Bayesian sparse Gaussian mixture model.
-All the proofs are deferred to the Supplementary Material.
+All the proofs are deferred to the Appendix.

 By the Bayes formula, the posterior distribution of $\bmu$ and $\bl$ can be written as